 3. Funds to Operate the Waiver.
-The state waiver plan will be funded through a combination of federal pass-through funding and state funding from the Alaska comprehensive health insurance fund.
-The state must ensure sufficient funds are available on an annual basis, for the waiver to operate as described in the state's waiver.
+The state waiver plan will be funded through a combination of federal pass-through funding and state funding from the Commonwealth Health Reinsurance Program Special Fund, as identified in section 38.2-6604 of the Code of Virginia The state must ensure sufficient funds are available on an annual basis for the waiver to operate as described in the state's waiver plan.